 According to the National Highway Traffic Safety Administration (NHTSA), rear-end accidents are reported more than any other vehicle collision in the State of California.
 When something strikes the rear of a motorized vehicle, whether another vehicle or your car hits an object/person while reversing, a “rear-end” auto collision has happened.

 Rear-end collisions are known causes of traumatic injuries, especially during a higher-speed car crash.
-Many accident victims will suffer upper and lower back injuries and tendon, ligament, and muscle strains.
+Many accident victims suffer upper and lower back injuries and tendon, ligament, and muscle strains.
 Depending on the severity of the impact, these accidents can lead to permanent injuries and fatalities.

 Different types of car accidents will cause crash victims varying types of injuries for differing kinds of people (See eggshell skull theory here), with the majority of individuals suffering: